Key Takeaways:

 Step 5 Re-encode the Video

-Press Convert All to start the process.
-Once the process is done, save the repaired file in a safe folder.
+Click Convert All to start the process.
+Once the process is done, save the converted video file in a safe folder.
 Play it on your computer first to check if it runs smoothly.
 If it works well, you can move it to your USB, external drive, or streaming device and enjoy watching it again without errors.

 Fix 5: Reset Picture Settings